nand-nor/shardbearer/README.md

 The system supports any number of nodes in the system greater than 2 but less than some large number (need to test this) as a function of the memory required to maintain the state needed to track membership etc.

 The system assumes that all nodes in the cluster will be running a linux based distro that supports `tc`!
+For when the system is ready for some custom `qdisc` classifiers (this is a long way off)

 #### Limitations

-There are lots of limitations as this is just a for-fun project that I am using to teach myself some distibuted system theory and work on build `async` Rust skills.
+There are lots of limitations as this is just a for-fun project that I am using to teach myself some distributed system theory and work on build `async` Rust skills.
+Lots of things discussed in this README are under development even though the wording may sound like the system does these things already.
-TODO comprehensive list
+TODO comprehensive list of limitations

-#### Optional features and future work

- At some point this repo will provide a simple `ebpf`-based `qdisc` classifier for ingress that can be loaded into `tc` to provide somewhat better performance/security to whitelist only approved subnets.
-And at a later point an egress classifier to help with routing within the cluster in a semi-ordered fashion (assigning higher priority to egress packets marked for replicating `shard` data, for example).
-This will need some experimentation

-~~It also utilizes Rust's conditional compilation system to provide optional build features that add more~~

 ### Code Organization / Architecture
 The following sub-crates are part of the `shardbearer` crate/build system:
-- `shardbearer-proto`
+- `shardbearer-proto` where the protocol buffer definitions are generated
-- `shardbearer-core`
+- `shardbearer-core`  where all of the traits are defined
+- `shardbearer` pulls together the protos,  traits, and everything else to define the needed services
-- `shardbearer`
+- `shardbearer-shardkv` (currently empty)

 Maybe more to come, TBD!
 TODO describe whats in each